Last verified: today

 Coconut Oil Powder

-Also known as: Cocos nucifera oil powder, fractionated coconut oil powder, MCT-rich coconut powder, dried coconut oil
+Also known as: Cocos nucifera oil powder, MCT-rich coconut powder, fractionated coconut oil powder

 What the Science Says

-Coconut oil powder is regular coconut oil that has been spray-dried onto a carrier (often maltodextrin) to create a shelf-stable powder form.
+Coconut oil powder is regular coconut oil that has been spray-dried into a shelf-stable powder form.
 It is rich in saturated fats, particularly medium-chain triglycerides (MCTs) like lauric acid, which are metabolized differently than long-chain fats and may provide a quick energy source.
-Some preliminary evidence suggests MCTs in general may modestly support satiety and energy metabolism, but coconut oil powder specifically has very limited clinical research backing these effects.
+It is commonly added to protein powders, coffee creamers, and keto-friendly products for convenience and fat content, though no clinical dose or timeframe has been established from the studies available.

 What It Doesn't Do